Joyce Brabner: Harvey Pekar

 The gimmick worked, and they "picked up nine distributors for the book!"
 The comic began to be profitable, and one of Brabner's dolls "ended up on The David Letterman Show."
-She still makes them occasionally for charity auctions.
+She still made them occasionally for charity auctions.

 In the early 1990s, Brabner and Pekar became guardians of a young girl, Danielle Batone, when she was nine years old.
 Danielle became a recurring character in American Splendor, alongside Pekar's diverse cast of family and friends.

+Death

+Brabner died on August 2, 2024, at the age of 72.

 Comics writing

-In addition to Pekar and American Splendor, Brabner has worked with many of independent comics' highest-profile writers and artists.
+In addition to Pekar and American Splendor, Brabner worked with many of independent comics' highest-profile writers and artists.